Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a suppression rule in GuardDuty to filter findings by automatically archiving new findings that match the specified criteria.
 - [ ] Create an AWS Lambda function that has the appropriate permissions to delete the finding whenever a new occurrence is reported.

-### A company is running internal microservices on Amazon Elastic Container Service (Amazon ECS) with the Amazon EC2 launch type.
-The company is using Amazon Elastic Container Registry (Amazon ECR) private repositories.
-A security engineer needs to encrypt the private repositories by using AWS Key Management Service (AWS KMS).
-The security engineer also needs to analyze the container images for any common vulnerabilities and exposures (CVEs).
-Which solution will meet these requirements?

-- [ ] Enable KMS encryption on the existing ECR repositories.
-Install Amazon Inspector Agent from the ECS container instances' user data.
-Run an assessment with the CVE rules.
-- [x] Recreate the ECR repositories with KMS encryption and ECR scanning enabled.
-Analyze the scan report after the next push of images.
-- [ ] Recreate the ECR repositories with KMS encryption and ECR scanning enabled.
-Install AWS Systems Manager Agent on the ECS container instances.
-Run an inventory report.
-- [ ] Enable KMS encryption on the existing ECR repositories.
-Use AWS Trusted Advisor to check the ECS container instances and to verify the findings against a list of current CVEs.

-### A company's security engineer has been tasked with restricting a contractor's IAM account access to the company's Amazon EC2 console.
-Without providing access to any other AWS services.
+### A company's security engineer has been tasked with restricting a contractor's IAM account access to the company's Amazon EC2 console without providing access to any other AWS services.
 The contractor's IAM account must not be able to gain access to any other AWS service, even if the IAM account is assigned additional permissions based on IAM group membership.
 What should the security engineer do to meet these requirements?

 - [x] Create an inline IAM user policy that allows for Amazon EC2 access for the contractor's IAM user.
 - [ ] Create an IAM permissions boundary policy that allows Amazon EC2 access.
 Associate the contractor's IAM account with the IAM permissions boundary policy.